jacobvsdanniel/homepage/docs/index.md

 ## Bio
 Since 2016, Peng-Hsuan Li has had a great insterest in computational linguistics, and has been doing research in CKIP Group, Institute of Information Science, Academia Sinica.
 His projects include Named Entity Recognition (NER) and sentiment analysis.

 From 2011 to 2017, Peng-Hsuan studied at the Department of Computer Science and Information Engineering, National Taiwan University.
 He did research on human activity recognition under the supervision of prof. Hsu, Jane Yung-Jen.
-He and Yao-Hua Yang had a project on the analysis of the data set of two month camera and various sensor recordings of a seminar room in their department building.
+He and Yao-Hua Yang had a project on the analysis of the dataset of two month camera and various sensor recordings of a seminar room in their department building.

 From 2013 to 2016, Peng-Hsuan had several years of industrial experiences in both local system securities and internet securities.